 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
+Author Name: Judith Stolwijk: The particular advantages of serial dosing allow studying receptor-mediated signal transduction with completely new readouts that are sensitive to other phenotypic changes like, for instance, cytomechanics.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera